 My favourite blog posts and articles on this issue are:

-- The Imposter Syndrome, or, as my Mother told me: "Just Because Everyone Else is an Asshole, it Doesn't Make you a Fraud."
+- The Impostor Syndrome, or, as my Mother told me: "Just Because Everyone Else is an Asshole, it Doesn't Make you a Fraud."

 - Banishing Impostor Syndrome